Mt. Thielsen Wilderness: Deschutes

 Mt.
 Thielsen Wilderness encompasses 54,914 acres and runs along the crest of the Cascades 80 miles east of Roseburg and just north of Crater Lake National Park.
-Elevations range from 5,000' to the 9,182' summit of Mount Thielsen.
+Elevations range from 5,000 feet to the 9,182 feet summit of Mt.
+Thielsen.
 Born of the same volcanic activity that created Crater Lake, this is the land of fire and ice.

 For the more experienced, the climb to the top of 9,182 foot Mt.
 Thielsen is a nice challenge.
 The Mount Thielsen Trail enters for approximately five miles from the west to rise above the tree line and, after 200 feet of hand-over-hand scrambling, finally reaches to within 80 feet of the summit and a breathtaking view.
 The summit itself requires a short technical climb.
 Sitting at the top of the sharp volcanic pinnacle, it is easy to see why Thielsen has been called "the lightning rod of the Cascades.